 The majority of academic journals are now published online and make their articles available by means of a paid subscription or via membership arrangements (for example, an academic library).
-Broadly, Open Access (OA) implies unrestricted access to peer-reviewed scholarly research via the internet.
-While recent times have seen OA provided to varying research dissemination such as book chapters and theses, the primary content for which OA is intended is scholarly journal articles (Wikipedia, Open_access)
+Over the last two decades a new scholarly publishing model known as Open Access (OA), enabled by the wide adoption of the internet, has emerged and grown rapidly.

 The publication of scholarly material via an OA journal provides immediate access at no, or little, cost.
-Researchers can make their work open access by one of two ways; by depositing an open access copy of their published work in a repository or by publishing in a journal that is free to readers (Australasian Open Access Support Group http://aoasg.org.au/what-is-open-access/)
+Researchers can make their work open access by one of two ways; by depositing an open access copy of their published work in a repository or by publishing in an open access journal (Australasian Open Access Support Group http://aoasg.org.au/what-is-open-access/)

 Student Success membership and details https://doaj.org/toc/2205-0795

 Student Success applies the Creative Commons Attribution (CC BY) license to all submissions published.
 This license enables open access – specifically, free immediate access to original works of all types.
 Under this license, authors agree to make articles legally available for reuse, without permission or fees, for virtually any purpose.
 Anyone may copy, distribute or reuse these articles, as long as the author and original source are properly cited.
 Additionally, the journal platform that Student Success uses to publish research articles is Open Source.